-In selecting these sites, a primary aim has been to ensure all major arterial roads through the LGA - Great Western and Castlereagh highways in particular - will have access to charge points at regular intervals.
+In selecting these sites, a primary aim has been to ensure all major arterial roads through the LGA - Great Western and Castlereagh Highways in particular - will have access to charge points at regular intervals.

 Access at locations some distance away from arterial roads has also been considered.
-Local residents and businesses located in off-grid homes and business sites may from time-to-time be unable to carry out athome charging.
+Local residents and businesses located in off-grid homes and business sites may from time-totime be unable to carry out at-home charging.
 In which case they will need to access public destination charge points.
-Similarly, visitors to more remote areas within the LGA may be disadvantaged if unable to access destination charging (for instance, Glen Davis, Wolgan Valley, Kanimbla and Hampton).
+Similarly, visitors to more remote areas within the LGA may be disadvantaged if they are unable to access destination charging (for instance, Glen Davis, Wolgan Valley, Kanimbla and Hampton).
 An implementation strategy for each of these centres and villages will be developed by 2026 with reference to the following points of consideration:

 - Where destination charge points should be located within the town or village.
 In larger centres such as Lithgow, multiple charge points will be needed.
-In small villages, it may be that only a single charge point is needed to ensure adequate services for local residents. - What type of destination charge points, or mix of charge points, are needed.
-These would include consideration for Level 2 (medium speed) or Level 3 (fast and ultra-fast) charge points.

-- How many charge points will need to be deployed.
+In small villages, it may be that only a single charge point is needed to ensure adequate services for local residents and visitors. - What type of destination charge points, or mix of charge points, are needed.
+These would include consideration for Level 2 (medium speed) or Level 3 (fast and ultrafast) charge points. - How many charge points will need to be deployed.
 This may take place in stages as demand increases with the uptake of EV technology by the community.
 These numbers have been estimated using the Electric Vehicle Evaluation (EVE) model created at UTS. - When these charge points should be installed.
-A relatively small number of charge points may be installed to begin, with a larger number proposed after 2026 when EV purchase prices reach parity with those for ICE vehicle equivalents and manufacturers begin to phase out production of ICE vehicles.
+A relatively small number of charge points may be installed to begin, with a larger number proposed after 2026 once EV purchase prices reach parity with those for ICE vehicle equivalents.
+After this time, manufacturers will begin to phase out production of ICE vehicles and uptake rates will become much higher.